-Icon Method Description Manager database.
-Deferred deletion is not to The object is immediately deleted from the One Identity Manager database.
+Icon Method Description × Delete The object is immediately deleted from the One Identity Manager database.
 Deferred deletion is not taken into account.

-The Outstanding label is removed from the object.
-Indirect memberships cannot be deleted.
+Icon Method Description Indirect memberships cannot be deleted.
 Publish The object is added to the target system.
 The Outstanding label is removed from the object.

-Icon Method Description This runs a target system specific process that triggers the provisioning process for the object.
+This runs a target system specific process that triggers the provisioning process for the object.
 Prerequisites: The table containing the object can be published.
 The target system connector has write access to the target system.
-5 Reset The Outstanding label is removed for the object.
+5= Reset The Outstanding label is removed for the object.